Keyboard shortcuts

 Cache Invalidation

-1. --fresh flag (user override)
+1. --fresh flag for user override

 3. Manual cerebro status shows cache status